ljw1004/csharpspec/csharp/structs.md

 }
 ```

 No instance member function (including the set accessors for the properties `X` and `Y`) can be called until all fields of the struct being constructed have been definitely assigned.
-The only exception involves automatically implemented properties (§10.7.3).
-The definite assignment rules (§5.3.3.23) specifically exempt assignment to an auto-property of a struct type within an instance constructor of that struct type: such an assignment is considered a definite assignment of the hidden backing field of the auto-property.
+The only exception involves automatically implemented properties ([Automatically implemented properties](classes.md#automatically-implemented-properties)).
+The definite assignment rules ([Simple assignment expressions](variables.md#simple-assignment-expressions)) specifically exempt assignment to an auto-property of a struct type within an instance constructor of that struct type: such an assignment is considered a definite assignment of the hidden backing field of the auto-property.
 Thus, the following is allowed:

 ```csharp
 struct Point